levoai/docs/docs/install-traffic-capture-sensors/windows-sensor/windows-sensor.md

 # Levo Sensor for Windows

-This guide walks you through installing and configuring Levo.ai’s sensor to capture network traffic on Windows systems.
+This guide walks you through installing and configuring Levo.ai’s sensor to capture network traffic on Windows systems/servers.

 ## Prerequisites